nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 ![Boot screen of Windows ME](images/d8vvq7e-1f590868-882e-4491-bc7f-5f895711dcee.gif) _If you used to know someone who was using WINME please call them to make sure they are still alive._

-Windows ME stands for Millenium Edition.
+Windows ME stands for Millennium Edition.
 Mind the capital “E”.
 The [Y2K bug](https://en.wikipedia.org/wiki/Year_2000_problem) was extremely scary at that time.
 We were all prepared for the worst.
-Microsoft tried to solve the Millenium bug, once and for all.
-They released an OS with so many bugs, that people forgot about the Millenium bug altogether.
+Microsoft tried to solve the Millennium bug, once and for all.
+They released an OS with so many bugs, that people forgot about the Millennium bug altogether.

 ![Windows ME Control Panel](images/windows-me-control-panel.png) _Every time Microsoft was trying to simplify the Control Panel, people were still going back to the icon view._